Moarram/headline/README.md

 ### Exit Code
 `→ <code> (<meaning>)`

 Non-zero exit codes are printed ahead of the prompt.
-The exit code meaning is merely a guess for the semi-standard exit codes (in the range 126-143).
+The exit code meaning is merely a guess for the semi-standard exit codes (in the range 126-143) and is often incorrect (may be disabled with `HEADLINE_DO_ERR_INFO=false`).

 ### Separator Line
 A line above the prompt info text with matching colors.
 May be disabled with `HEADLINE_LINE_MODE=off` for a more compact prompt.